Green governments: Abstract

 \section{Abstract}

-We examine how Green governments influence macroeconomic, education, and environmental outcomes.
-Our empirical strategy exploits that the Fukushima nuclear disaster in Japan gave rise to an unanticipated change in government in the German state Baden-Wuerttemberg in 2011.
-The incumbent rightwing government was replaced by a leftwing government led by the Green party.
-We use the synthetic control method to select control states against which Baden-Wuerttemberg's outcomes can be compared.
+We examine how Green governments influence environmental, macroeconomic, and education outcomes.
+We exploit that the Fukushima nuclear disaster in Japan gave rise to an unanticipated change in government in the German state Baden-Wuerttemberg in 2011.
+Using the synthetic control method, we find no evidence that the Green government influenced CO2 emissions or increased renewable energy usage overall.
+The share of wind power usage even decreased.
+Intra-ecological conflicts prevented the Green government from implementing drastic changes in environmental policies.
 The results do not suggest that the Green government influenced macroeconomic outcomes.
-The Green government implemented education policies that caused comprehensive schools to become larger.
-We find no evidence that the Green government influenced CO2 emissions, particulate matter emissions, or increased energy usage from renewable energies overall.
-An intriguing result is that the share of wind power usage decreased relative to the estimated counterfactual.
-Intra-ecological conflicts and realities in public office are likely to have prevented the Green government from implementing drastic policy changes.
+Inclusive education policies caused comprehensive schools to become larger.